Menu Close

 Medical Director

 Though he hails from New England, Dr. Joel Morris completed his schooling in the Midwest, which included extended training in geriatrics and forensic psychiatry.
 Additionally, Dr. Morris studied acupuncture in New Zealand and China, which he continues to practice.
 His work with a diverse group of cultures has deepened his understanding and empathy for others.
 Throughout his psychiatric career, he has worked with people struggling with addiction within inpatient, residential and outpatient settings.
-In addition to psychopharmacologically, he supports the individual to co-create his/her own life with a strength focus.
-He believes that to create a ground where addiction no longer has deep roots, one needs to bring in elements of creativity, transcendence and the possibility of rewriting one’s own narrative.
+In addition to psychopharmacological, he supports the individual to co-create their own life with a strength focus.
+He believes that to create a ground where addiction no longer has deep roots, one needs to bring in elements of creativity, transcendence, and the possibility of rewriting one’s own narrative.
 The Chinese symbol for crisis is the same for opportunity.
-In the same way, each addiction crisis brings about the possibility to deepen and change one’s life in a more meaningful and self -directed way.
-Additionally, Dr. Morris believes that it is the responsibility of the practitioner to be a model and vehicle for change, meeting the client in dialogue, compassion and patience.
+In the same way, each addiction crisis brings about the possibility to deepen and change one’s life in a more meaningful and self-directed way.
+Additionally, Dr. Morris believes that it is the practitioner’s responsibility to be a model and vehicle for change, meeting the client in dialogue, compassion, and patience.

-Antonio is a US Army Veteran and has a Bachelor’s Degree in Healthcare Management.
-Through his own personal struggles with Addiction and Mental Health, Antonio has devoted his life to giving back and making a difference in the lives of others.
-He has served as a volunteer at several local nonprofit organizations where he has been able to share his positive message, sense of humor, and knowledge to help others on their journey to lasting sobriety.
+Antonio is a US Army Veteran with a Bachelor’s Degree in Healthcare Management.
+Through his own personal struggles with addiction and mental health, Antonio has devoted his life to giving back and making a difference in the lives of others.
+He has served as a volunteer at several local nonprofit organizations, where he has been able to share his positive message, sense of humor, and knowledge to help others on their journey to lasting sobriety.

 Lee Konecke, LMFT